-A project (an entity created by Eclipse) can contain any number of SOAtest-specific .tst files.
-They can also contain source files that you want to analyze with SOAtest, and any other resources that make sense for your environment.
+A project is an entity created by the Eclipse IDE.
+They can contain any number of SOAtest-specific .tst files, as well as source files that you want to analyze with SOAtest and any other resources that make sense for your environment.

-Projects can be used to organize your .tst files within the workspace.
-You can share them over a source control repository, or via the Import / Export feature.
+You can use projects to organize your .tst files within the workspace.
+You can share them through a source control repository or by using the Import / Export feature.

 Each .tst file within a project can include any number of test suites/scenarios, tools, and inputs.
 The organization and structure is up to you.
 To keep file size down and to improve maintainability, we recommend using one .tst file for each distinct testing requirement.

 Multiple .tst files can be grouped into a single project.

 First, we will create a new project based on existing test suites.

 - Choose File> New> Project from Existing SOAtest or WebKing Test Suites.